 Timeline of the research with additional materials are available online.

-Authors and performers: Bartosz Ostrowski, Florent Golfier, Michaela Dašková
+Authors:: Baxi Ostrowski, Florent Golfier-Brechmann, Michaela Dašková

-Process facilitator: Anna Majewska
+Collective processes facilitator: Anna Majewska

 Linguistic consultant: dr hab.
 Joanna Pędzisz (UMCS Lublin)